Are My Furnace & AC Connected?

 Not all homes will have HVAC systems that operate the same way.
-Depending on where you live and your climate, your home may have an AC but no furnace or vice versa.
+Depending on the climate where you live, your home may have an AC but no furnace or vice versa.

 Some homeowners decide to install room air conditioners, where the ACs are housed in a window or wall opening.
 This is often because warmer climates don’t need a furnace to keep them warm, so an affordable alternative is a room air conditioner or a ductless mini-split AC.

-Moderate climates that don’t have severe weather but rely on both heating and cooling systems will often employ a heat pump as an energy-efficient option to furnaces and air conditioning units.
+Moderate climates without severe weather that rely on both heating and cooling systems will often employ a heat pump as an energy-efficient option to furnaces and air conditioning units.
 According to the Department of Energy website, today’s heat pump systems can reduce your electricity use for heating by approximately 50% compared to furnaces and baseboard heaters.

 Do I Have to Replace a Furnace and AC at the Same Time?

-It isn’t necessary to replace a furnace at the same time as your AC, but in most instances, it makes sense to.
+It isn’t necessary to replace a furnace at the same time as your AC, but in most instances, it makes sense to do so.
 This is because of the shared energy savings and efficiency you gain by having equally fit systems.
 A failing distribution system and leaky ducts can result in efficiency losses, discomfort, and spikes in your energy bill.
-Investing in an ENERGY STAR efficiency furnace can save you energy and money, but only if it is properly installed.
-When you partner with the professionals at Air Experts you have a guarantee that your equipment will give optimum performance for its typical lifespan.
+Investing in an ENERGY STAR® efficiency furnace can save you energy and money, but only if it is properly installed.
+When you partner with the professionals at Air Experts, you have a guarantee that your equipment will give optimum performance for its typical life span.

 Air Experts have been delivering comprehensive HVAC services to the residents of Raleigh, Durham, and Chapel Hill since 1986.
 Call to schedule an HVAC inspection or tune-up with one of our NATE-certified technicians today at 919-480-2727.